On relatively compact sets in quasi-Banach function spaces: relatively compactness criteria

 \ee The above two estimates imply that \be \|f\chi_{R_m}-\Phi(f\chi_{R_m})\|_E<\ep/3. \ee From this, to get our final conclusion, we only need to verify that the family of functions $\{\Phi(f\chi_{R_m})\}_{f\in \calF}$ has a finite $\frac{\ep}{3}$-net.
 This is true since this family is a bounded subset of a finite dimensional Banach space.
 Let us check the boudedness by \be

 \ee Now, we have completed this proof. \end{proof} \end{theorem} \begin{remark} Here, the proof is finished by a finite dimension argument.
 By adapting the arguments in \cite{Hanche-OlsenHolden2010EM}, the authors in \cite{ClopCruz2013AASFM} also used a finite dimension argument to prove the relatively compactness criteria on $\lpw$ with $\om\in A_{p}(\rn)$.
-Unfortunately, the method in \cite{ClopCruz2013AASFM, Hanche-OlsenHolden2010EM} is invalid here, since it heavily depends on the $A_{p}(\rn)$ condition and the special structure of $\lpw$.
-By contrast, our new method is applicable for the case of Banach function spaces including weighted function spaces with any weight. \end{remark}
+Unfortunately, the method in \cite{ClopCruz2013AASFM, Hanche-OlsenHolden2010EM} is invalid here, since it depends heavily on the $A_{p}(\rn)$ condition and the special structure of $\lpw$.
+By contrast, our new method is applicable for more general Banach function spaces including weighted function spaces with any weight. \end{remark}